gbif/parsers/assets/DateParsingDocumentation.md

 // this ParseResult will not be successful since this date is ambiguous ParseResult<TemporalAccessor> ta = NUMERICAL_PARSER.parse("02/01/1999");

-// but if we provide a DateFormatHint, we can get the expected result ta = NUMERICAL_PARSER.parse("02/01/1999", DateFormatHint.MDY);
+// but if we provide a DateComponentOrdering, we can get the expected result ta = NUMERICAL_PARSER.parse("02/01/1999", DateComponentOrdering.MDY);
 // or
-ta = NUMERICAL_PARSER.parse("02/01/1999", DateFormatHint.DMY);
+ta = NUMERICAL_PARSER.parse("02/01/1999", DateComponentOrdering.DMY);
 ```

 ### TextualMonthDateTokenizer